faisalsg/TextToSpeechPoc/README.md

 ### How it works

-The voice-assistant gets activated when a person says "hey app" and when it gets invoked we can perform the following activities
+The voice-assistant gets activated when a person says "hello clove" and when it gets invoked we can perform the following activities

 1. To select the dish
-   > eg - 'hey app I want to have honey and macadamia loaf'
+   > eg - 'hello clove I want to have honey and macadamia loaf'
 2. Action to answer quantity related requirements.
-   > eg - 'hey app how much quantity of honey is required'
+   > eg - 'hello clove how much quantity of honey is required'
 3. Action to play/pause the timer.
-   > eg - 'hey app play'
+   > eg - 'hello clove play'
 4. Action to rest the timer.
-   > eg - 'hey app reset'
+   > eg - 'hello clove reset'
 5. Action to go to next step.
-   > eg - 'hey app next'
+   > eg - 'hello clove next'
 6. Action to go to previous step
-   > eg - 'hey app previous'
+   > eg - 'hello clove previous'
 7. Action to know required temperature.
-   > eg - 'hey app what should be the temperature of oven'
+   > eg - 'hello clove what should be the temperature of oven'
 8. Action to check how much time is left.
-   > eg - 'hey app how much time is left'
+   > eg - 'hello clove how much time is left'
 9. Action to go to home screen.
-   > eg - 'hey app main menu/home screen'
+   > eg - 'hello clove main menu/home screen'

 Basically the app gets confused when both app and human speaks so the mic button is there to invoke the listener for app if in any case fails.